10am Congregation News and Events

 Both are cleared daily.

-Like last year, we are recording contact details for each sticker.
-If you got a sticker last year, please check to make sure the information is correct.
+Like last year, we will be recording contact details for each sticker

 The office is always looking for more information for the bulletin.
 If you have any news you would like to share with the congregation, please let the office know by noon on Thursday and we can include it.
 This could be events in your neighbourhood, or good or bad news you would like to share.